puristajs/purista/website/src/handbook/0_concept.md

 Each step is decoupled from the others.

 In our example:
-If creating the new user is failing, none of the other steps is started and the browser receives a proper error response.
+If the creation of the new user is failing, none of the other steps is started and the browser receives a proper error response.
 If sending of verification email is failing, it does not affect the user creation, and it is traced by the `Audit` service.

 If you might want to extend this, to send two-factor-pin via SMS, you simply need to add a new service `SMS` with a command `sendSms`.
-Add a subscription `send2FA` in service `User`, which is listening to successful user creations, like the `verifyEmail` subscription does.
+Add a subscription `send2FA` in service `User`, which is listening to successful user creations, like the `verifyEmail` subscription.
 Invoke `sendSms` in service `SMS` from subscription `send2FA` in service `User`.

 We might need a new version of user sign up, because now, the input payload has a required field `phoneNumber` for our 2FA.
 But we do not want to break any existing and working thing.

 We simply copy the whole service `User` to a new service `User2`.
-For service `User2` we bump version to `2.0.0`.
+For service `User2` we bump version to `2`.

 All API endpoints for `User2` are now directly available as `api/v2/` and our new Service is also reachable by all other services.
 Now we can safely make our changes in `User2` and mark `api/v1/` as deprecated.
-As soon as we finished our changes, tested them and so on, we can completely switch to the new version and remove the old one.
+As soon as we finished our changes, we can completely switch to the new version and remove the old one.

 ## Seriously, a new framework

 You might ask yourself why the hell there is a need for some other framework.
 Because there are more or less three kinds of frameworks out there.

 ### The old stars

 The most mature ones, are focused on creating some kind of web server.
-No matter if it is express.js, hapi, restify/fastify and all the other cool ones.
+No matter if it is [express.js](https://expressjs.com), [hapi](https://hapi.dev), [restify](http://restify.com/[fastify](https://www.fastify.io) and all the other cool ones.
 There is a huge ecosystem around these frameworks.
-They are pretty cool and helpful creating web servers, but they don't help you to build the logic behind some endpoints.
+They are pretty cool and helpful creating web servers, but they don't help you to build the logic behind endpoints.
 PURISTA does not try to replace them.
 PURISTA will bring the missing part for building the logic behind the endpoints, and you should be able to combine them.

 In fact, it works pretty well, to combine these frameworks with PURISTA.